hoangbv15/android-charge-limiter/README.md

 ```
 Note the hub and port number (hub 0-1.1.3 and port 1).

 Download this script to your computer using whatever method you prefer, git clone  or copy paste.
-Open the script and edit the lines containing the `USB_HUB` and `USB_PORT` variables with the values found above.

-You can also change `CHARGE_STOP_LEVEL` from 80 to a value you prefer, such as 70 or 95.

 Allow the script to be executed
 ```
 chmod +x charge_limiter.sh
 ```

-Finally, run the script with
+Run the script with
 ```
 ./charge_limiter.sh
 ```
+Upon the first run, the script will create a config file at `~/chargelimiter.cfg`.
+Open the config and edit the lines containing the `USB_HUB` and `USB_PORT` variables with the values found above.

+You can also change `CHARGE_STOP_LEVEL` from 80 to a value you prefer, such as 70 or 95.

+Finally, restart the script and voila.

 ## Troubleshoot
 #### My phone already supports charge limit, do I need this script?